Using Task Input Templates

 If you provide the same value as an input parameter to the task, the template values get overridden by the task input parameter.

-is defined as input parameters to the task, those values override the ones from the template.
+For example, a parameter someKey with the value someValue has been supplied through a task input template.
+If the same someKey is defined as an input parameter to the task, those values override the values from the template.

 Use the Override All button to replace the task input parameters with the template's parameters.